 - number of individual sessions and unique sessions

 Recently Apple announced the “Intelligent Tracking Protection” feature on their Safari browser.
 This made online advertisers very unhappy as they rely heavily on the ability to use tracking cookies to deliver targeted advertising.
 When you share or ‘like’ stories the Safari browser will intervene to prevent sites from gobbling up your behavioral data unless you specifically are OK with that.

 But Apple is not alone, Mozilla’s browser Firefox (one of my personal favorites) is also a great way to surf if you prefer to keep your interests to yourself and not be bombarded with advertisements about Pink Unicorns, which could look awkward if you give your phone to a friend to show him or her the location of the closest Sushi place.

 The hacker’s angle

-Another angle to keep in mind is that hacking groups have gone mainstream – some are fully operational businesses – and it is known that these groups often use malvertising as a way to deliver malware on computers.
+Another angle to keep in mind is that hacking groups have gone mainstream – some are fully operational businesses – and it is known that these groups often use malvertising to deliver malware on computers.
 If these groups know that Pink Unicorns are your favorite animal, pushing an ad with that topic can already put them ahead because your interest is sparked and your guard is down.

 If you are trying to keep your browsing interests to yourself or you don’t like having others eavesdrop on you or you simply prefer to remain private (as private as you can be online) then turn on the privacy features of your browser.
-Microsoft’s Internet Explorer calls it InPrivate Browsing, Mozilla Firefox calls it Private Browsing and Google Chrome calls it an Incognito window.
+Microsoft’s Internet Explorer calls it InPrivate Browsing, Mozilla’s Firefox calls it Private Browsing and Google’s Chrome calls it an Incognito window.
 But they all practically do the same thing – keep your browsing private.
 If anything, you will make it harder for both the advertisers and any hacking group to track your moves, and that should be worth the small effort.